RebinW/active-directory-domain-services/03-organizational-design/01_ou_design.md

 This structure reflects how users are often organized within departments in real organizations.
 In a real organization we would normally have more locations than just Aarhus, but this is just for the project to show how it could be structured.

 I went ahead and created additional child OUs under the top-level OUs already created.
 Once again this isn't the final design and architecture, this is the starting point so I can move forward in my project.
+I might create additional child OUs as i move forward with my project, but for now this shows how Organizational Units can be structured.

+## Verification
+This screenshots shows that I have created the top-level OUs and within the Top-level OUs I have created the child OUs.
+One again i'm probably going to add to the design as the project moves forward.

 ![Structure](screenshots/childous.png)

-## Verification

 ## Results
+The domain now contains a structured OU hierarchy that seperates users, groups, devices, and servers.
+This design prepares the project for future administrative tasks such as identity lifecycle management, policy enforcement, and access control.

 ## Lessons Learned

-## Next steps
+Designing and OU architecture is an important early step when deploying Active Directory.
+A well designed OU architecture simplifies management, policy enforcement, and administrative delegation.

+Seperating objects by type provides flixibility when applying Group Policy and managing different objects such as users, workstations, and servers.

+For this lab only the Aarhus headquarters structure is implemented.
+Still the OU design allows additional locations to be added in the future without restructing the domain.